How do I request a disclosure statement?

 What types of things require Architectural Approval?

 Please refer to the Governing Documents for your community.
-If you don’t this information handy, click “Communities” on the navigation menu.
+If you don’t have this information handy, click “Communities” on the menu.

 In general, an architectural request is required whenever you are making changes that are visible from the street.
 This also pertains to the backyard if something is visible over the fence line.
 This includes but is not limited to landscaping, painting, decorative items, doors & windows, screens, and play structures.